Welcome to Simply Joyful

 — YWAM has incredible missionary stories!
 Here are our favorites.

-— I use Audible for read-aloud books I don't seem to be getting to. 🙂 Here is my Amazon list filled with most of our favorite read-aloud books.
+— I use Audible for read-aloud books I don't seem to be getting to. 🙂 Again, here is my Amazon list filled with most of our favorite read-aloud books.

 Spelling:

-— I've used a few spelling programs through the years.
+— I've used a few spelling programs through the years, as well as workbooks.
 We like All About SpellingRod & Staff Spelling, and Spelling Power.
 However, as we added kids to the mix I really needed spelling to be less teacher intensive.
-Now we use Phonetic Zoo with our older boys.
+Now we use IEW's Phonetic Zoo with our older boys.
 I still use All About Spelling and Sing, Spell, Read, and Write with our little kids who are still learning the basics.
 UPDATE: This school year (2021), we are using Spelling U See and liking it so far.

 Grammar: